-Of course, these prehistoric operations were relatively small in comparison with the massive royal expeditions that were sent out to the Sinai and to Nubia during the first two dynasties, and downright tiny compared to later expeditions that might include almost twenty thousand men.
+Of course, these prehistoric quarry and mining operations in Egypt were relatively small in comparison with the massive royal expeditions that were sent out to the Sinai and to Nubia during the first two dynasties, and downright tiny compared to later expeditions that might include almost twenty thousand men.
 Some of the notable stone quarries during the Pharaonic Period include Gebel es-Silsila for sandstone, Tura and Ma’sara for fine white limestone, Qua el-Kebir for very hard limestone, Gebel el-Asr for Diorite, Hatnub and Wadi el-Garawi (near Helwan) for Egyptian alabaster (calcite), Gebel Qatrani for basalt, various types of granite from Wadi Hammamat, and several quarries around Aswan for pink granite.
-In fact, there were very extensive quarry operations in and around Aswan, which became even more notable in later times.
+In fact, there were very extensive quarry and mining operations in Egypt in and around Aswan, which became even more notable in later times.
 During the Roman period, the quarries there continued unabated, and columns carved from Aswan granite are found in quantity around the shores of the Mediterranean.
-It is, in fact, on of the “big three” decorative rocks of the Roman world, on a par with granito violetto from the Troad and Cipoillino from Greece.
+It is, in fact, one of the “big three” decorative rocks of the Roman world, on par with granite violet from the Troad and Cipoillino from Greece.

-Various metals were mined in Egypt, perhaps most notably gold, copper and later, iron.
+Various metals were mined in Egypt, perhaps most notably gold, copper, and later, iron.
 There were many gold mines around Egypt and in Nubia.
-Notable, perhaps, is Wadi Hammamat and Bir Umm Fawakhir (actually in Wadi Hammamat, which was still in use at the end of the 20th century), along with Wadi Sid, Wadi Abbed, Wadi el-Hudi, Wadi Allaqi, Buhen Semma, the al-Ela1qi Valley and about 20 kilometers west of Mons Caludianu, Abu Zawal.
-Copper mines include those at Timna and Serabit el-Khadim in the Sinai, and in the Eastern Desert, Wadi Araba, Wadi Sitra, the Hamash area and at Buhen and Wadi Dara.
-There were iron mines at Wadi Dib, Wadi Hammamat and at sites near Aswan.
+Notable, perhaps, are Wadi Hammamat and Bir Umm Fawakhir (actually in Wadi Hammamat, which was still in use at the end of the 20th century), along with Wadi Sid, Wadi Abbed, Wadi el-Hudi, Wadi Allaqi, Buhen Semma, the al-Ela1qi Valley and about 20 kilometers west of Mons Caludianu, Abu Zawal.
+Copper mines include those at Timna and Serabit el-Khadim in the Sinai, and in the Eastern Desert, Wadi Araba, Wadi Sitra, the Hamash area, and Buhen and Wadi Dara.
+There were iron mines at Wadi Dib, Wadi Hammamat, and sites near Aswan.

 Of course, the Egyptians also mined different gemstones, such as amethyst at Wadi el-Hudi and Gebel el-Asr, and turquoise at Wadi Mughara and Serabit el-Khadim.
-Egypt is where the worlds first emerald mine is located, in the mountain valley of Wadi Sikait in the Eastern Desert.
+Egypt is where the world’s first emerald mine is located, in the mountain valley of Wadi Sikait in the Eastern Desert.
 It was mined as early as the Ptolemaic period.
-The Romans later referred to emeralds as Smaragdus, and named the Sikait region Mons Smaragdus, or Emerald Mountain.
-Another site was Wadi Gamal, near Marsa Alam, which latter earned the name Cleopatra’s Emerald Mine.
+The Romans later referred to emeralds as Smaragdus and named the Sikait region Mons Smaragdus, or Emerald Mountain.
+Another site was Wadi Gamal, near Marsa Alam, which later earned the name Cleopatra’s Emerald Mine.

-Other mining and or quarry operations included, for Quartz, Gebel el-Asr, Gebel Dukhan and Gebel Fatira (the latter two of which became Mons Porphyrites and Mons Claudianus in latter times, Gebel el-Asr for gneiss, alum from the Dakhla and Kharga Oasis in the Western desert, slate from Wadi Hammamat and black slate from Wadi Rahanu.
-Minerals such as Natron were obviously mined as Wadi Natrun, while galena used in make up was mined at Gebel el-Zeit and Geble Rasas and porphyry was mined at Gebel Dukhan and Gebel Fatira (Mons Porphyrites and Mons Claudianus), as well as other nearby mines.
+Other mining and or quarry operations in Egypt included, for Quartz, Gebel el-Asr, Gebel Dukhan, and Gebel Fatira (the latter two of which became Mons Porphyrites and Mons Claudianus in later times, Gebel el-Asr for gneiss, an alum from the Dakhla and Kharga Oasis in the Western desert, slate from Wadi Hammamat and black slate from Wadi Rahanu.
+Minerals such as Natron were obviously mined as Wadi Natrun, while galena used in makeup was mined at Gebel el-Zeit and Geble Rasas, and porphyry was mined at Gebel Dukhan and Gebel Fatira (Mons Porphyrites and Mons Claudianus), as well as other nearby mines.

 The granite quarries at Aswan, which were first exploited at least as early as the beginning of Pharaonic times, are still in use today.
 Therefore a great deal of evidence concerning the ancient extraction and working of this extremely hard stone derives from extensive archaeological remains to the southeast of the modern city.
 It is estimated, based on surviving buildings and other monuments, that during the Old Kingdom some 45,000 cubic meters of stone were removed from these quarries.
 Most of that would have largely comprised the prying up of loose boulders scattered across its surface, but by the New Kingdom, the largest quantities of granite were being quarried.

-The monument known as the Unfinished Obelisk is a useful piece of evidence for the quarrying and working techniques of the New Kingdom, when large numbers of obelisks were carved for the temples at Thebes and elsewhere.
-It dates to the 18th Dynasty, and measures nearly 42 meters in length.
-It derives its name from the fact that is was abandoned, no doubt reluctantly, at an advanced stage in the process of extraction, due to faults in the stone.
+The monument known as the Unfinished Obelisk is a useful piece of evidence for the quarrying and working techniques of the New Kingdom when large numbers of obelisks were carved for the temples at Thebes and elsewhere.
+It dates to the 18th Dynasty and measures nearly 42 meters in length.
+It derives its name from the fact that it was abandoned, no doubt reluctantly, at an advanced stage in the process of extraction, due to faults in the stone.

 Work on this monument indicates that the laborers first removed the weathered upper layers of the granite, and then excavated a trench, marking out the shape of the obelisk, which was still attached to the bedrock.
 The .75 meter wide trench was divided into a number of .6 meter wide working areas, marked out by vertical red lines down the side of the trench, which might well have contained as many as fifty workmen around the obelisk at any one time.
 Here, the marks made by the quarry overseers still exist on the trench faces, indicating that the depth of each trench was periodically measured by lowering a cubit rod into it and marking the top of the rod with a triangle.
-Once the trench had reached the necessary depth, the workers would gradually undercut the block, a process which was just beginning in the case of the Unfinished Obelisk.
-Finally to move the quarried obelisk, it would have had to be pushed out horizontally, a considerably easier task than attempting to pull it vertically, upward out of the hole.
+Once the trench had reached the necessary depth, the workers would gradually undercut the block, a process that was just beginning in the case of the Unfinished Obelisk.
+Finally, to move the quarried obelisk during quarry and mining operations in Egypt, it would have had to be pushed out horizontally, a considerably easier task than attempting to pull it vertically, upward out of the hole.

-One of the first quarry sites to be studied in any detail was an Old Kingdom one where relatively soft gypsum was mined at Umm el-Sawwan, near the northern edge of the Fayoum region.
+One of the first quarry sites to be studied in any detail was the Old Kingdom one where relatively soft gypsum was mined at Umm el-Sawwan, near the northern edge of the Fayoum region.
 It was surveyed and excavated in 1928 by Gertrude Caton-Thompson and Dorothea Gardner.
 Here, the workers had been housed in a large, sprawling settlement of at least 250 small stone-built structures.
 Considerable evidence was found indicating that the flint tools for quarrying, as well as some other items, were produced locally.
-Also, some of the gypsum appears to have been carved into small funerary items for private tombs, but large amounts were probably also ground into mortar for large-scale state sponsored building projects at Saqqara, which in only about 20 kilometers to the northeast.
-In the same way, Egyptian alabaster, a calcite, was quarried at Hatnub and Wadi Gerrawi not only for small vessels, statuettes and offering tables, but also for royal purposes, such as colossal statuary and architectural elements.
+Also, some of the gypsums appears to have been carved into small funerary items for private tombs, but large amounts were probably also ground into mortar for large-scale state-sponsored building projects at Saqqara, which in only about 20 kilometers to the northeast.
+In the same way, Egyptian alabaster, calcite, was quarried at Hatnub and Wadi Gerrawi not only for small vessels, statuettes, and offering tables but also for royal purposes, such as colossal statuary and architectural elements.

-Pure glass as a separate material came later, in predynastic times, in the form of translucent beads.
-In the Old and Middle Kingdoms glass jewellery, amulets, little animal figures, mosaic stones and similar things made their appearance.
+Pure glass as a separate material came later, in predynastic times with quarry and mining operations in Egypt, in the form of translucent beads.
+In the Old and Middle Kingdoms glass jewellery, amulets, little animal figures, mosaic stones, and similar things made their appearance.

 Unlike those of other crafts, portrayals of glass production are conspicuously missing from drawings and reliefs.
 (Alleged illustrations of glass-making that have been reproduced from time to time are in fact metal foundries.)
 This was no doubt because of the royal monopoly.
 Since the aristocracy owned no glass workshops, the subject did not feature in their tombs, and in New Kingdom royal tombs non-religious scenes were very rare.
 The methods of glass manufacture would thus have remained a mystery but for archaeological research and the extant glass vessels themselves.

 Ancient Egyptian glass was usually tinted with pigments added to the raw glass.
-A milky-white colour was produced with tin or lead oxide, yellow with antimony and lead, or ferrous compounds, red or orange with oxides of copper, violet with manganese salts, greenish blue (in imitation of the prized turquoise) with copper or iron compounds, dark blue (in imitation of lapis lazuli) with cobalt com-pounds and black with a larger proportion of copper and manganese, or with ferric compounds.
-The finished artefacts – little bottles, vases, goblets and bowls – were chiefly destined to hold cosmetics and fragrant unguents in the boudoirs of queens and high-born ladies.
+A milky-white color was produced with tin or lead oxide, yellow with antimony and lead, or ferrous compounds, red or orange with oxides of copper, violet with manganese salts, greenish blue (in imitation of the prized turquoise) with copper or iron compounds, dark blue (in imitation of lapis lazuli) with cobalt compounds and black with a larger proportion of copper and manganese, or with ferric compounds.
+The finished artifacts – little bottles, vases, goblets, and bowls – were chiefly destined to hold cosmetics and fragrant unguents in the boudoirs of queens and high-born ladies.

 The work was doubtless strenuous and damaging to the health of its practitioners.
 The intense heat produced by fusing glass on open fires could injure the body-fluid management; the cornea and retina of the eye suffered from the glare, and skin burns were no rarity.
 Glass-blowing exerted a back-pressure on the lungs that could lead to emphysema and circulatory trouble at an early age, shortening a worker’s life considerably.